MultiSafepay/docs/content/payment-methods/giropay.md

 <a href="https://www.giropay.de/" target="_blank">Giropay</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> is the leading inter-bank payment method in Germany, connecting all major German retail banks.
 Customers pay from their own online banking environment. <<glossary:Settlement>> is instant and guaranteed.

+> ⚠️ Note: Giropay is deprecated as of 01 July 2024.
+New activations are no longer possible.
+>
+>

 Read how Giropay can benefit your business on <a href="https://www.multisafepay.com/solutions/payment-methods/giropay" target="_blank">multisafepay.com</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>

 | Supports | Details |